jobinjohnym84/Hadoop_Exp/Hive_Derby.md

 Just in cas of any permission issues related to the HIVE folder, please execute below command-

 sudo chmod -R 777 /home/superjjohny/hive

+# Admin role creation

+Add hive.users.in.admin.role property to hive-site.xml, with comma-separated list of users as value.
+Log on as that user.Run "set role admin" command.  verify using show roles;